colorful cloudscape digital drawing

 About

 I have been teaching since my young teenage years, 12 or 13 to be exact.
-My rabbi during my childhood, Bat Mitzvah, and through my young adult years, Rabbi Steve Sager fostered a deep love of chasing and probing the question, whether studying a passage of Torah, Talmud, a t’fillah, or other topic in life.
-I love teaching students t’fillah, prayer-leading skills, and what it means to pray, and to truly look at the meaning behind what it is that they are saying.
+I love teaching students t’fillah, prayer-leading skills, and what it means to pray.
 I was heavily involved in my synagogue’s peer tutoring program for Bar/Bat Mitzvah students throughout my high school years, and I have remained involved off and on as an adult, as my health will allow.
 I have been a frequent sh’lichat tzibbur, service leader, and also have read both Torah and Haftarah with some regularity.
-I spent 9 months during COVID learning in the Hadar Shaliach Tzibbur (Sha”Tz) fellowship, under the direction of Rabbi Deborah Sacks Mintz.

 I have multiple chronic health struggles for which I have experienced many hospitalizations over the years.
 I have had sepsis several times and lost three central venous catheters in just one summer (IV lines that go into the big central veins leading to the heart).
 I have had multiple surgeries with general anesthesia and some with lighter sedation.
-Two years ago, after a really major surgery, I lost some function, and, despite my best efforts to regain strength and lost abilities, I was unable to do so.
-Physical and Occupational Therapy recommended at that point that I begin using a custom power wheelchair, and thanks to community and family help, I finally have a van.
+A few years ago, after a really major surgery, I lost function.
+Despite my best efforts to regain strength, I have been unable to do so.
+I worked diligently in the home with Physical and Occupational Therapy for several months.
+They agreed that the best and safest course of action would be to use a wheelchair.
+I have a custom power wheelchair.
+Thanks to community and family help, I finally have a van.